Rooyca/obsidian-api-request/README.zh.md

 - [x] Add support for authentication
 - [x] Add customization for modal output
 - [x] Save response to a file
-- [x] Remove one by one from localStorage
 - [ ] Inline query from response
 - [ ] Predefined requests
 - [ ] GUI for code-blocks
-- [ ] Translate documentation
+- [x] Remove one by one from localStorage

 ## ❤️ Sponsors